microsoft/botframework-solutions/README.md

 This repository is the home for a set of templates and solutions to help build conversational experiences using [Azure Bot Service](https://aka.ms/azurebotservice) and [Bot Framework](https://botframework.com).

 > Things look a little different around here?
-Find out more [here](https://github.com/Microsoft/AI/issues/959).
+Find out more in our [Wiki page](https://github.com/Microsoft/AI/wiki/What's-new-at-Build-2019) and [here](https://github.com/Microsoft/AI/issues/959).

 | Name | Description |
 |:------------:|------------|